DraftKings processor seeks NY court's help

-NEW YORK (Reuters) - Calling itself a bystander caught between conflicting court rulings, a payment processor for DraftKings asked a New York judge to decide whether it may continue its work for the daily fantasy sports site, which the state’s attorney general says promotes illegal gambling.
+NEW YORK, Dec 31 (Reuters) - Calling itself a bystander caught between conflicting court rulings, a payment processor for DraftKings asked a New York judge to decide whether it may continue its work for the daily fantasy sports site, which the state’s attorney general says promotes illegal gambling.

 Vantiv Inc requested a ruling on its rights and obligations with respect to processing payments for DraftKings in a filing on Wednesday with a state court in Manhattan.